spierala/mini-rx-store/README.md

 #### FYI
 Also the simplified API sets on Redux:
-Behind the scenes `MiniFeature` is creating a default reducer and a default action in order to update the feature state.
+Behind the scenes `Feature` is creating a default reducer and a default action in order to update the feature state.
 When you use `setState()` or `setStateAction()` MiniRx dispatches the default action and the default reducer will update the feature accordingly.

 See the default Action in the Redux Dev Tools: